brorson/ScipyMathieuTesting/README.md

   Wronskian of the J and Y Bessel functions.
 This is just an accuracy check on the Bessel fcns provided by the Cephes library.

+*  plot_first_deriv_err_angfuncs.py, plot_first_deriv_err_modfuncs.py --
+Computes the first derivative of the fncs using a finite-difference scheme, and then compares to the value returned by the impl.
+Creates a heat map of the error vs. m and q.

+# Other files:

+This directory holds many different numerical experiments in varying states of completion.
+Of import:

+*  GVs -- Many files were used to perform golden-value testing.
+Golden values were generated for the angular functions using a collocation method, and then compared against the values returned by the implementation.
+This work is largely complete, but not organized.